Spatially Precise Optogenetics at Depth Incubator Meeting

 Optogenetics – sensitizing neurons to light genetically – is rapidly altering how scientists reveal the basic operation of the brain circuits that are central to sensation, action, and cognition.
 The vast majority of optogenetic studies to date have primarily capitalized on the genetic side of optogenetics taking advantage of the specificity of gene expression to control and image unique cell types and connections in the brain.
 However, precise spatial control of the illuminating light affords an additional dimension of specificity that has been underutilized, partly owing to the challenges posed by the scattering properties of brain tissue.
 Recent and future work in multi-photon imaging and structured illumination, combined with alternative approaches – such as micron scale, implantable illumination devices – promise to open up whole new avenues of research to understand the elementary basis of neural computation, sensory coding, and neural defects in brain diseases such as autism, schizophrenia, epilepsy, and other disorders.

-Three main focus areas for this meeting will be to:
+Three main focus areas for this meeting:

 Structured illumination to optogenetically control neural activity precisely in space and time